Solution-focused brief therapy: General introduction

 SFBT might be best defined by what it does not do because SFBT presents an innovative and radically different approach from traditional psychotherapy.
 Traditional psychotherapy looks at how problems happen, manifest, and resolve.
 The problem-solving approach is influenced by the medical model, where the symptoms are assessed to diagnose and treat the malady.
 Outside of SFBT, the almost universal belief is that the clinician must define and understand the problem to help.
 To do this, the practitioner must develop some information about the nature of problems that they will help resolve and ask questions about the client's symptoms.
 The more common problem-solving approach includes a description of the problem, an assessment of the problem, and plan and execute interventions to resolve or mitigate the impact of the problem.
 This is followed by an evaluation determining the success of the intervention and follow-up if necessary.

 SFBT posits that a therapist can help clients resolve their problems without identifying the details or source problem and completely avoids exploring the details and context of the problem.
 SFBT believes that an assessment of the problem is entirely unnecessary.
 Focusing on the problem actually may serve to shift the client away from the solution.
 This is because SFBT fundamentally believes that the nature of the solution can be completely different from the problem.
 So instead, SFBT focuses on building solutions by conceptualizing a preferred future with clients.
 SFBT is all about finding alternatives to the problem, not identifying and eliminating the problem.

 SFBT is strengths-based and supports clients' self-determination.
 Using the client's language, SFBT uses the client's perspective and fosters cooperation.
+SFBT is influenced by social constructivist ideas, emphasizing how meaning and solutions are shaped through language and interaction.
 The focus on the strengths and resources of clients is a factor in why some social workers choose SFBT.